 “The Peace Corps is delighted to have DePaul University as a partner in the Paul D. Coverdell Fellows Program,” Acting Peace Corps Director Carrie Hessler-Radelet said.
 “This new partnership enables returned Peace Corps volunteers to continue their work in public service through meaningful internships in underserved American communities.
 Experience overseas and graduate studies position Peace Corps Fellows to launch a career by combining coursework with service.”

 Fellows will receive a $3,000 annual, academic year, scholarship and internships in underserved communities, allowing returned volunteers to bring the skills they acquired during service back home to make an impact in the United States.
-In addition, students will gain valuable experience and networking connections at nonprofits and governmental organizations.
+In addition, students will gain valuable experience and networking connections at nonprofit and governmental organizations.

 The program has begun accepting applications for the Autumn 2014 quarter.
 Complete applications are due by August 1, 2014.
 Applicants for the Fellowship program must complete the Coverdell Fellows application.

 The School of Public Service will award up to five Coverdell Fellowships per year beginning with Autumn 2014 quarter.
 Only new SPS students will be accepted.

 Fellows receive a $3000 annual, academic year, tuition waiver which will continue for the student’s second year as long as the student maintains satisfactory progress in the academic program, is taking courses on a full-time basis (2 courses per term), and successfully completes an internship in the first year.

 Fellows will be provided aid in the form of: scholarship (partial tuition waiver) and an application fee waiver.
 Fellows will be awarded $3000 per year ($1000 a quarter) in the form of a tuition waiver and the application fee waiver ($40) will be granted upon acceptance into the Coverdell Fellows program.